What is birth photography?

 What if I go into labor in the middle of the night?

-I ask that I am given as much notice as possible of impending labor (showing any signs at all) so that I can begin making arrangements for childcare, but I understand births happen at all hours of the day or night.
+I ask that I am given as much notice as possible of impending labor (showing any signs at all) so that I can begin making arrangements, but I understand births happen at all hours of the day or night.
 You can call or text me at any time and I will be there as soon as possible, even if it is at 2am!

 I like the idea of birth photography, but I am concerned about keeping my body private.